saheethao/CODERS-IPD/IPD.md

 :-------: | :------------:
-Always Cooperate | This strategy always chooses the action C Always Defect | This strategy always chooses the action D Random | This strategy randomly chooses C or D with equal chance Grim | This strategy always chooses C unless the opponent has chosen D. If that is the case, they always choose D Majority | This strategy chooses action C on the first round.
+Always Cooperate | This strategy always chooses the action C Always Defect | This strategy always chooses the action D Random | This strategy randomly chooses action C or action D with equal chance Grim | This strategy always chooses action C unless the opponent has chosen action D. If that is the case, they always choose action D
+Majority | This strategy chooses action C on the first round.
 On all subsequent rounds, this strategy examines the history of the other player's actions, counting the total number of Cs and Ds by the other player.
 If the other player's Ds outnumber their Cs, this strategy will choose action C; otherwise this strategy will choose action D.
 Tit-for-Tat | This strategy chooses action C on the first round.
 On all subsequent rounds, his strategy plays the action the other player choose in the previous round.